Healthdirect Free Australian health advice you can count on.

 Which foods should I limit in my child’s diet?

-Some foods are not essential in children's diets.
-These are called 'discretionary foods' and are generally high in kilojoules, saturated fat, added sugars or added salt.
+Some foods are not essential in your child’s diet.
+These 'discretionary foods' are generally high in kilojoules, saturated fat, added sugars or added salt.

 While it’s okay to eat small amounts of discretionary foods occasionally as part of a balanced diet, you should try to limit these foods in your child’s daily diet.
-Eating large amounts of discretionary foods can lead to children becoming overweight or developing diseases in later life.
+Eating large amounts of discretionary foods can lead to children developing overweight, obesity or other diseases in later life.

 Examples of foods to limit are: